HordLawk/YottaBot/README.md

 - [x] message context menu to prune after the target
 - [ ] voice channels join and leave logs
 - [ ] add support for more payment methods to buy premium
+- [ ] count use of each command by every member

 \* on hold until Discord adds the date and time option type